pedronalbert/Aurora/README.md

-# Darkorbit Bot by Alberto Pedron
+# Aurora Bot

+Aurora is a bot for collect bonus boxes in Darkorbit

 This bot is under development